JohnnyKoshev/TelegramAntiBot/README.md

 You can modify the behavior of the bot by editing the source files and adjusting the code as needed.
 Some possible customizations include:

 - Modifying the welcome message content in `lib.ts`.
-- Changing the verification time limit in milliseconds in `AntiBot.ts`.
+- Changing the verification time limit in milliseconds in `app.ts`.
 - Adding additional actions to be performed when a user is kicked or verified.

 ## Contributing